pavelmc/arduino-arcs/Manual.md

  * IF frequency
  * VFO A start frequency
  * VFO B start frequency
+ * VFO frequency for the LSB mode
+ * VFO frequency for the USB mode
+ * VFO frequency for the CW mode
  * VFO A start mode
  * VFO B start mode
- * VFO frequency for the LSB mode
- * VFO frequency for the USB mode
+ * XFO frequency
  * Si5351 PPM error correction

 All this options are cycled via the encoder rotation in one or another direction and selected via the encoder push button; we will describe the buttons use in the setup mode and be aware that they change a little in the setup mode, we will name it as the usual function and will name the special function between parenthesis.